 9.14 Staff should consider the way they offer comfort to a distressed child.

 9.15 Staff may legitimately intervene to prevent a student from committing a criminal offence, injuring themselves or others or causing damage to property.
 In these cases any physical contact should be the minimum required for restraint.
-All incidents of the use of physical restraint should be recorded in writing and reported immediately to Luke.
+All incidents of the use of physical restraint should be recorded in writing and reported immediately to Irma.
 See “Classroom expectations and behaviour”.